 - 1. The Nursing Program is governed by the University's policy relative to class attendance.
 Attendance at all classes is expected.
 Not more than 20% of class meetings (excused and/or unexcused) may be missed by a student.
 At the discretion of the instructor, a student whose absences exceed 20% of scheduled class meetings for the semester or term may receive a grade of "F" for the course (Norfolk State University Catalog, Ed.). - 2.
 Clinical attendance is a critical and necessary element of nursing education.
 Absence and tardiness from the clinical area is not acceptable.
-Tardiness is defined as being late seven

-- minutes or more to the clinical site or on-campus lab.
+Tardiness is defined as being up to seven minutes late to the clinical site, online clinical and/or on-campus lab.
 Three or more instances of tardiness will constitute one absence.
 Two absences (excused or unexcused) will be considered grounds for failure of the clinical section.
 The call-out time to the clinical instructor for students who are not able to attend clinical is two hours prior to start of clinical. - 3.
 A minimum total of 500 direct patient care hours are required to complete the pre-licensure programs.
 Students who do not complete the minimum of 500 clinical hours will not be eligible for graduation. - 4.
-All absences from on-campus laboratory and off-campus clinical experiences will be documented. - 5.
+All absences from on-campus laboratory, off-campus clinical experiences and online clinical experiences will be documented. - 5.
 ABSENCE FROM FINAL EXAMINATIONS- If a student misses a final examination because of an emergency, he/she should notify the instructor within 48 hours after the examination was scheduled.
 Excuses for missing a final exam are issued by the Office of Student Services/Judicial Affairs only with the consent of the instructor.
 Such excuses are given only in EXTREME EMERGENCIES, and official, written documentation MUST be presented before an excuse is issued.
 Failure to follow the procedure outlined for absence from final examinations will result in a grade of "0" for the examination, and a final grade will be computed and given for the course.
 If a student is absent from a test, the student will take a different test than the one administered to the class.
 This test may be of a different format as well (essay, short answer, etc.). - 6.
-Before a test or quiz is given, all watches must be removed, backpack and cell phones must be placed at the front of the classroom or in the designated area.
-Cell phones turned off. - 7.
 A number of local health care agencies cooperate with Norfolk State University to provide practice areas for nursing students.
 Students must maintain appropriate demeanor and adhere to policies established by each clinical agency.
-Agencies have individualized standards and policies and may reserve the right to decline student's clinical privileges per agency policies. - 8.
-Students are held responsible for their actions and the consequences of their actions.
-Disruptive or rude behavior will not be tolerated and will result in dismissal of students from the classroom, laboratory or clinical area.
-Full-time and adjunct faculty should be respected in class and at clinical sites in keeping with the NSU Department of Nursing and Allied Health's Core Values. - 9.
-Students are expected to be on time for classroom lectures, examinations, laboratory and clinical experiences.
-Late students may be denied admission to the classroom and clinical site. - 10.
-The use of cell phones for PERSONAL USE IS PROHIBITED in the classroom and clinical areas.
-Student must adhere to individual clinical facility policies regarding cell phone use.
-Agency phones should be used for business ONLY. - 11.
-Students with a university approved clinical absence may be required to make-up the clinical hours.
+Agencies have individualized standards and policies and may reserve the right to decline student's clinical privileges per agency policies.